Let Oomnitza be your single source of truth!

 NOTE: The SHI integration is designed exclusively for creation of new hardware assets.
 Software, services, and non-serialized accessories are not supported at this point in time.
 Also right now we only support the creation of new asset, not the update of already existing assets.
 Basically this API gets invoked when a new asset leaves the shipping warehouse on the SHI side and gets sent to a recipient.

 For more information on SHI, visit shi.com.

-SHI is able to provide the following fields through their integration.
+SHI is able to provide the below list of fields through their integration.
 These fields are optional on the Oomnitza side and can be configured to meet your business needs.
 This means that if a field with the given name exists inside Oomnitza it will be mapped, otherwise the information will be dropped.

 To bring these fields into Oomnitza from SHI, corresponding fields with the exact Oomnitza External ID (technical field name) must be created in Oomnitza.
-These fields correspond based on their Oomnitza External IDs.
 To create these fields, navigate to Customization, select "Add" and Name the field after the described field listed above.

 NOTE: Fields can either be entered verbatim from the list above, or entered with spaces (as seen in "Serial Number" below, and the external ID will be generated with the appropriate underscores.
 Please also note that if an external ID already exists in Oomnitza, subsequently created fields with the same name will be given the id "<external_id>_1" where <external_id> is the name of the field.